 To listen to a webinar discussing these categories, view the video below.

-- Why are membership class changes being considered?
+- Why are new membership class changes being implemented?

 - What determines the membership classes?